Current Graduate Students

 Nisar Husain bin Keshvani Communications and Institution Building in Developed vs Developing Settings

-Thomas Nicholas Fernandez Assessing The Potential Of Multi-stakeholder Collaborative Partnerships In Singapore
+Thomas Nicholas Fernandez Assessing The Potential of Multi-stakeholder Collaborative Partnerships in Singapore

-Wang Yuheng AI's Dual Role In Asian News Media: Redefining Journalism Or Merging Visions?
-An Empirical Study Of Implementation And Hurdles
+Wang Yuheng AI's Dual Role in Asian News Media: Redefining Journalism or Merging Visions?
+An Empirical Study of Implementation and Hurdles

 Wu Qiaofei To Follow Or Not To Follow?
 Examining The Effects Of Social Norms On Attitudes And Intention Towards Quitting Vaping Under Issue Uncertainty